Hello, and a warm welcome to my piano tuition page.

 I stress an importance on making music from lesson one: Even if it is just a couple of notes, an exercise or a scale – it must be musical.
 This is because this is one of the most important outcomes of playing an instrument.
 Would you agree?
 Every time a superior musician plays their instrument they make music, it is as natural as talking.
 To develop this talent we must always be making music, at least attempting to, from day one!

 Am I qualified.
 I have a degree in music with honours.
 The letters after my name read: BMus(hons).
-Also I teach at a local school four days a week, and therefore am fully cleared with an enhanced CRB check.
-All these I will happily show you at the first lesson
+Also I teach at a local school three days a week, and therefore am fully cleared with an enhanced DBS check.

 For an hour’s lesson I charge £30; and for half an hour’s lesson it’s only £15